JonahGroendal/Python-Data-Schema/README.md

 test_data = {"sequence": "FLPAIAGILSQLF", "hydrophobicity": 0.769231}
 print(dict_validator(test_data)) # True
 ```
-Note: Every function that takes multiple arguments may also take a list of arguments
+Note: Any function that takes multiple arguments may also take a list of arguments